 There are some corneal diseases, such as keratoconus, that can cause a patient to have astigmatism due to overall cornea instability.
 Keratoconus causes a gradual weakening of the corneal tissue that causes patients to develop larger amounts of astigmatism over time.
-In this specific case, neither LASIK nor PRK should be performed because it would compromise the already fragile cornea structure.
-Dr. Mozayeni’s extensive experience and expertise as a fellowship-trained cornea specialist is critical to ensure you are a good candidate for LASIK eye surgery.
+In this specific case, neither LASIK nor PRK should be performed because it would compromise the already fragile corneal structure.

-If you have astigmatism and have wondered about having LASIK eye surgery, contact our office and schedule a free consultation.
-As part of our thorough examination, we will utilize the Pentacam and map out your cornea.
-Dr. Mozayeni will then personally examine your vision, the health of your eyes, analyze your corneas and give you his recommendation for the best outcome.
-We look forward to meeting you and helping you with your vision needs!
+If you have astigmatism and have wondered about having laser eye surgery, contact our office and schedule a free consultation.
+As part of our thorough consultation, we will utilize the Pentacam corneal mapping device to map your cornea.
+Dr. Mozayeni or Dr. Nunnery will then personally examine your vision, the health of your eyes, analyze your corneas and give you their recommendation for the best outcome.